 Wear a life jacket

-Even if you or your child knows how to swim, children, teens and adults should always wear a life jacket:
+Even if you or your child knows how to swim, children, teens and adults should always wear a life jacket, also called a personal flotation device (PFD):

-- When on a boat, raft or inner tube
+- When on a boat, raft, stand-up paddle board or inner tube.

 Learn swimming and water survival skills